ene-h/Ken3S/src/site/notes/Matchups/Dudley.md

 ### Shoryu-shoryu
 - NO
 ### UOH setup
-- Close strong > low strong
+- Close MP > crouch MP
 ### Shippu cross-up setup
 - Walk forward slightly superjump to cross-up.
 Superjump to land in front.
-### Short jab short
+### Crouch LK>LP>LK
-- YES (also short short short)
+- YES (also LK LK LK)
 ### Notes
-- Use far fierce as anti-air
+- Use far HP as anti-air
-- On crouching Dudley, use TC xx strong DP xx Shippu or [[General stuff/Terminology#Target combo\|TC]] xx fierce DP
+- On crouching Dudley, use TC xx MP DP xx Shippu or [[General stuff/Terminology#Target combo\|TC]] xx HP DP
-- Low parry > stand block > watch for low roundhouse on wakeup to partly avoid Dudley's strongest mix-up
+- Low parry > stand block > watch for crouch HK on wakeup to partly avoid Dudley's MPest mix-up
-- Crouch fierce xx shippu to stuff buttons
+- Crouch HP xx shippu to stuff buttons
 - Watch out for whiff punishes with stand HK into big damage
 	- Use EX hadou if they overuse this
-	- Maybe try stand strong whiffpunish, or buffer the qcfs and raw shippu it
+	- Maybe try stand MP whiffpunish, or buffer the qcfs and raw shippu it
-	- If they're constantly doing it, you don't really have to worry about reacting to it, just walk up and low forward him, he pushes button, he gets hit
+	- If they're constantly doing it, you don't really have to worry about reacting to it, just walk up and crouch MK him, he pushes button, he gets hit
-	- If you want to push a button to contest the space, Ken's far fierce is probably pretty good and prevents Dudley from jumping much
+	- If you want to push a button to contest the space, Ken's far HP is probably pretty good and prevents Dudley from jumping much
 - You can shippu when you block a normal xx ducking

 > [!danger]- Raw Shippu punish
 > ###### (Almost all of Dudley's normals are plus)
-> Crouch forward
+> Crouch MK
 [![(dudleycmk).gif](https://wiki.supercombo.gg/images/c/c4/%28dudleycmk%29.gif)](https://wiki.supercombo.gg/w/File:(dudleycmk).gif)
 > Machinegun blow (any) [![(dudleymgb).gif](https://wiki.supercombo.gg/images/6/69/%28dudleymgb%29.gif)](https://wiki.supercombo.gg/w/File:(dudleymgb).gif)